 Congratulations go to Sweden’s Ellinor Persson.
 She took the coveted title of World Porridge Making Champion.
 Per Carlsson took the Speciality title.
 The 23-strong international line up included competitors from the USA, Russia, Switzerland, Holland, Iceland, Sweden and across the UK and Ireland.

 The title of World Porridge Making Champion is awarded to the competitor who makes the best traditional porridge.
-That’s made using only three ingredients – oatmeal, salt and water.
+You can make it using only three ingredients – oatmeal, salt and water.
 The porridges are judged on three factors – consistency, taste and colour.

 The Speciality title is awarded for a dish comprising mainly of oats but can be sweet or savoury.
 From the simple traditional recipe of oats, water and salt, so this competition celebrates the diversity of porridge.
 Previous winners have included Sticky Toffee Porridge, Fruity Date Porridge and Pinhead Risotto with Lemon and Thyme and Parmesan.
 This simple set of natural and healthy ingredients transform into hearty, flavoursome meals.

 Plain porridge oats and oatmeal are 100% natural with no added sugar, salt or additives.
 They are naturally low in calories too.
-A average bowl of porridge made with water is said to be only 171 calories.
-Health experts have shown that oats have many health benefits.
+An average bowl of porridge made with water is only 171 calories.
+Health experts say that oats have many health benefits.
 Oats have a high content of complex carbohydrates and soluble fibre so they release energy slowly.
 A bowl of porridge for breakfast should provide the body with all the energy the body needs until lunch time.

 World Porridge Making Championship 25th Anniversary